nekromant/rumboot-tools/README.md

   -e, --reverse-endianness
                         Use this option to reverse endianness of all headers.
                         This will not touch data.
-For testing only
+For testing only -w WRAP, --wrap WRAP  Use this option to wrap arbitrary data to V1/V2/V3 images.

 ```